liquibase/liquibase-extension-example/README.md

 # liquibase-extension-example
-Example repository for creating your own Liquibase extensions
+Example repository for creating your own Liquibase CORE and Liquibase PRO extensions